gatsbyjs/rfcs/text/0000-remove-site-page-context-extra-fields.md

 In addition, with explicit typeDefs, context can be a Union, which will further increase type safety.

+The drawback of this alternative is that while it makes migration easier, it makes case for new user harder (have to remember to add typedefs).

 # Adoption strategy

 It's doubtful the codemod is possible.
 However, GraphQL schema will provide helpful errors so that update is as painless as possible.
 It might be possible to add additional errors related to this to make it simpler for people to find.